hydrusnetwork/hydrus/docs/help_my_db_is_broke.md

 #### sqlite3 executable

 We are going to talk to the database files directly, using SQL.
-I bundle 'sqlite3.exe' in the normal install, which is the Windows version of the SQLite terminal.
-If you are on Linux or macOS, you will want to look for your equivalent of the 'command-line tools' [here](https://www.sqlite.org/download.html).
+I bundle 'sqlite3' executable in the Windows and Linux builds, and you may see it in your db dir already.
+If not, check the `install_dir/static/build_files` folder and copy the appropriate executable to your db dir, or look for your equivalent of the 'command-line tools' [here](https://www.sqlite.org/download.html).

 Or, look for a program like SQLiteStudio, which is a much richer UI that, if you dig around a bit, will let you run direct SQL commands on a particular db file.